 Is Gorilla Tape Safe for Fish?

-They have instructed to store away from children and animals and have a set of SOS instructions for medical emergencies.
-That assures, Gorilla tape is not safe for fish.
+They have been instructed to store away from children and animals and have a set of SOS instructions for medical emergencies.
+That assures, that Gorilla tape is not safe for fish.

 Is Electrical Tape Safe for Fish?